I am not okay with what is happening in the United States right now. This is not normal, and it is not okay.

 If you are feeling that way, you are not alone because I am feeling that way too.

-I need to take action, and I need to keep taking action every single day.
+I need to take action, and I need to keep taking action on a regular and committed basis.

 And, perhaps most importantly for me, I need to constantly remind myself that while sharing information on social media can be helpful, it is not the same as doing the harder work.